aws-samples/amazon-redshift-streaming-workshop/README.md

 https://us-east-1.console.aws.amazon.com/redshiftv2/home?region=us-east-1#dashboard

-Select the cluster that we provisioned, redshiftstreamingcluster-xxxxxxxxx
+Select the cluster that we provisioned, **redshiftstreamingcluster-xxxxxxxxx**

 ![image-20220530163446112](./images/image-20220530163446112.png)

-Go to the Properties tab:
+Go to the **Properties** tab:

 ![image-20220530163556753](./images/image-20220530163556753.png)

 Scroll down to Cluster permissions.
-Select the IAM role that we provisioned and make this the default IAM role through the drop down menu.
+Select the IAM role that we provisioned and **make this the default IAM** role through the drop down menu.

 ![image-20220530163644113](./images/image-20220530163644113.png)

-Scroll down to Tags and click on Add tags.
+Scroll down to Tags and click on **Add tags**.

 <img src="./images/image-20220601121023062.png" alt="image-20220601121023062" style="zoom:40%;" />

-Specify GrafanaDataSource as a Key and click Save changes.
+Specify **GrafanaDataSource** as a Key and click **Save changes**.
 This tag is used by the IAM integration between Amazon Redshift and Amazon Managed Grafana.

 <img src="./images/image-20220601121120524.png" alt="image-20220601121120524" style="zoom:40%;" />